andrasq/node-restiq/Readme.md

 ### app.addStep( func, [where] )

 add a processing step to the middleware stack.
 Each step is a function `step(req, res, next)` taking request, response and a next-step callback.
+`func` is a step function or an array of step functions.
 The optional `where` specifies in which section of the middleware chain to insert the step; the default is 'use'.

 The middleware sections are: